-In order to ensure that all members of the University have fair and equal access to the network, the transfer of excessive amounts of data, by whatever means, is not permissible, and your connection may be throttled (intentionally slowed down) by our systems over a given threshold (currently 5Gb per day or 15Gb over 7 days), to ensure fair usage for all users of the network.
+In order to ensure that all members of the University have fair and equal access to the network, the transfer of excessive amounts of data, by whatever means, is not permissible, and your connection may be throttled (intentionally slowed down) by our systems over a given threshold (currently 10Gb per day), to ensure fair usage for all users of the network.
 Access to systems with the Cambridge University Data Network (CUDN) are not counted towards this allowance.

 In connecting to the College network, you agree to take certain steps for your own and the College’s protection, notably relating to security, the removal of peer-to-peer software packages and respect for the law, especially that relating to copyright.
 Email abuse, including the sending of email in the name of another user, and copyright infringement are regarded as unacceptable by both the College and the University.
 In addition, you should bear in mind that copyright owners, such as the large media companies, are adopting increasingly aggressive tactics against individuals to protect their interests.
 The use of peer to peer software such as BitTorrent, Vuze, uTorrent and similar applications for downloading copyrighted materials is strictly forbidden.